jadecobra/python_tdd_exercises/source/truth table 11: negate.rst

   * if ``p == True`` the result is ``False``
   * if ``p == False`` the result is ``True``

-* let us add conditions to represent our observation
+* add conditions to represent our observation
   .. code-block:: python

        def negate_first(p, q):